khakhalin/notes/00_to_read_netsci.md

 Mukhopadhyay, D. (2012, September).
 Generating Expander Graphs Using Cellular Automata.
 In International Conference on Cellular Automata (pp. 52-62).
 Springer, Berlin, Heidelberg.

+Hassan, B. A., & Hiesinger, P. R. (2015).
+Beyond molecular codes: simple rules to wire complex brains.
+Cell, 163(2), 285-291.
+A review of how simple developmental rules (in this case actual dendrites in 3D, growing and stopping) can produce different stochastic patterns, depending on the encoded rules.

 # Dynamic on dynamic

 Zambra, M., Testolin, A., & Maritan, A. (2019).
 [Emergence of Network Motifs in Deep Neural Networks](https://arxiv.org/pdf/1912.12244.pdf). arXiv preprint arXiv:1912.12244.